Skip to main content

 My Beloved Sampoorna,

-It is also true that I have perhaps lost my heart, and found my purpose.
+It is also true that I have perhaps lost my heart and found my purpose.
 I do have a better life.
 But not the kind of better you think of.
 I don’t have a steady income, a house, a family or anything that anyone my age desires.
 But I do have a purpose.
-And for that purpose, let me assure you I haven’t forgotten you.
+And for that purpose, let me assure you, I haven’t forgotten you.
 My guilt doesn’t go away.
-I would wake up every day in your thoughts and go to sleep worried for you.
+I would wake up every day with your thoughts and go to sleep worried about you.
 But yes, I realised our relationship was never about love.
 We were too young to know.
-We were each other’s habits.
+We had each other’s habits.
 But love?
 Now I know how that is.
 It is passionate.
 It is fierce.
 And it wants to make you act upon it.
 We never had that, did we?
 I couldn’t even give you the happiness of having a child.
 I know how much you wanted that.

 With wishes for your good health,